32 Best Minnesota Road Trips from Minneapolis this Summer

 Get Wild at a MN ZOO

-See some original art at the Jeffers Petroglyphs located in Comfrey Minnesota.
+Hit the road and find some Petroglyphs.
+See some original art at the Jeffers Petroglyphs in southwestern Minnesota.
 It’s estimated that these glyphs are 5,000 years old American Indian Rock Carvings.
+These glyphs are only viewable during the summer months.

-The site is operated by the Minnesota Historical Society and makes a perfect stop on your way to the Pipestone National Monument.
+The Minnesota Historical Society operates the site and makes a perfect stop on your way to the Pipestone National Monument.
 These roadside stops are what MN road trips are all about.

 See a Horse Race